GenericMappingTools/pygmt/doc/install.rst

 --------------

 Unfortunately, you'll have to build GMT from source in order to get PyGMT working.
-Please follow the instructions at http://gmt.soest.hawaii.edu/projects/gmt/wiki/BuildingGMT.
+Please follow the `GMT Building Instructions <https://github.com/GenericMappingTools/gmt/blob/master/BUILDING.md>`__.

 For Windows users, you can also try to install the binaries of GMT development version, available from http://w3.ualg.pt/~jluis/mirone/downloads/gmt.html.